open-science-uppsala/open_science_uppsala/README.md

 #### How can I follow Open Science Uppsala?

+You can follow us if you have a GitHub account: click on 'Watch' at the top-right side.
+Click on 'Custom | Releases only' to be informed of changes in schedule.

-We do not have anything fancy yet: this website is the only thing we have.
+Except for that, we do not have anything fancy yet.

  * For those that are Twitter-savy: you are encouraged to volunteer to maintain our Twitter account :-)
  * For those that enjoy email lists: you are encouraged to volunteer to setup an email list :-)